finom/node-direct/README.md

 # node-direct [![npm version](https://badge.fury.io/js/node-direct.svg)](https://badge.fury.io/js/node-direct)

-> A NodeJS server which allows to run server-side JavaScript files directly (server must be powered by Nginx).
+> A NodeJS server which allows to run server-side JavaScript files directly

 If your VPS contains many application and you don't want to set up NodeJS server for every application, you're in the right place. **node-direct** allows to run JavaScript on a server just like **.php** files.
 The tool initializes one NodeJS instance per many websites and executes JavaScript files when URLs like **example.com/foo/bar.srv.js** are requested. **.srv.js** extension is configurable.